beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 The resizable left panel is your main navigation and organization area.

-- **Search:** A search bar at the top allows you to filter your prompts and folders by title.
+- **Search:** A search bar at the top allows you to filter your documents and folders by title.
-- **Prompts List:** A hierarchical tree view of all your prompts and folders.
+- **Documents List:** A hierarchical tree view of all your documents and folders.
     - **Folders:** Can be expanded or collapsed.
 You can create new folders at the root level.
-    - **Prompts:** Individual prompt files.
-Selecting a prompt opens it in the Main Content Area.
+    - **Documents:** Individual document files.
+Selecting a document opens it in the Main Content Area.
-- **Templates List:** A separate list below your prompts for managing reusable templates.
+- **Templates List:** A separate list below your documents for managing reusable templates.
 - **Action Buttons:**
-    - **New Folder/New Prompt:** Buttons at the top of the prompts list to create new items.
+    - **New Folder/New Document:** Buttons at the top of the documents list to create new items.
     - **New Template:** A button at the top of the templates list.
-    - **New from Template...:** A button at the very bottom of the sidebar to create a new prompt using an existing template.
+    - **New from Template...:** A button at the very bottom of the sidebar to create a new document using an existing template.

-The entire list of prompts and templates can be navigated using your keyboard's arrow keys.
+The entire list of documents and templates can be navigated using your keyboard's arrow keys.
 Use `Up`/`Down` to move between items, `Right` to expand a folder, `Left` to collapse a folder (or move to its parent), and `Enter` to open the selected item.

 ### The Main Content Area

 This is the largest part of the application and displays the active content.

-- **Welcome Screen:** Shown when no prompt is selected or when a folder is selected.
+- **Welcome Screen:** Shown when no document is selected or when a folder is selected.
-- **Prompt Editor:** The primary interface for writing and editing a prompt's content and title.
+- **Document Editor:** The primary interface for writing and editing a document's content and title.
 - **Template Editor:** A similar editor for creating and modifying prompt templates.
 - **Settings View:** A dedicated screen for configuring the application.
 - **Info View:** Displays documentation like the README and this manual.